 We’re doing this FlowAlgo review to look at how this company uses data and information from unusual options activity.
 If you love block trades, then you’re going to love this.
-Big money is hidden to retail investors.
+Big money is hidden from retail investors.
 But with a company like FlowAlgo, you can see where the big money is going.
 And that can help to dictate what type of trade you place.

-FlowAlgo was created back in September of 2017.
+FlowAlgo was created back in September 2017.
 But honestly, you won’t find much about it on the internet.
 So we’re writing this FlowAlgo review.
-The creators and people who run the site have done a great job of keeping themselves in the shadows; which is one of the prevailing themes about FlowAlgo.
+The creators and people who run the site have done a great job of keeping themselves in the shadows, which is one of the prevailing themes about FlowAlgo.

 What Can I Even Do With Options Activity Data?

 If the recent market activity has taught us anything, it’s that the big money of institutional investors dictates how the market moves.
-When retail investors have a chance to get access to these block trades or market sweeps, we see a sign of how big money is moving; bullish or bearish.
+So when retail investors have a chance to get access to these block trades or market sweeps, we see a sign of how big money is moving; bullish or bearish.

 What is the Dark Pool?